Sometimes it's good to know you have support

 With a Retirement Living apartment, you'll have a dedicated House Manager who's on-site during office hours.
 As well as making sure everything in your development runs smoothly on a day-to-day basis, they can help to organise events and activities chosen by the homeowners – and they'll be a friendly face for you to call on if you ever need to.

-A Retirement Living PLUS apartment, on the other hand, is much closer to warden-controlled housing.
+A Retirement Living PLUS apartment, on the other hand, is much closer to warden-controlled housing and some other UK retirement housing.
 While you might not have a warden permanently living on the development, you'll have:

 - An Estate Management team that's on-site 24 hours a day, 365 days a year.
 They're happy to help with all sorts of errands, such as delivering your post or collecting your prescriptions